 Certified Medication Technician Training and Certification

-Certified medication technicians help distribute and give medicine to patients.
-Learn about the job duties, necessary training and certification for this career path.
+Certified medication technicians help distribute and give medicine to patients in different facilities.
+Learn about the job duties, necessary training and certification for a career in medication assistance.
 Schools offering Medical Assisting degrees can also be found in these popular choices.

 What Training Do I Need?